-Complete the following information.
+Complete the following required information.

-- \rightarrow Filing for Office of: Indicate the office for which you are accepting the nomination. - → District, Position or County: If the office has a district number and/or a position number or the office covers an entire county, indicate that information in this field.
+- → Filing for Office of: Indicate the office for which the candidate is accepting the nomination. - → District, Position or County: If the office has a district number and/or a position number or the office covers an entire county, indicate that information in this field.